Four Candles

 Four Candles is a sketch from the BBC comedy show The Two Ronnies, written by Ronnie Barker under the pseudonym of Gerald Wiley and first broadcast on 18 September 1976.
 Comic effect is largely generated through word play and homophones as an ironmonger or hardware shopkeeper, played by Ronnie Corbett, becomes increasingly frustrated by a customer, played by Barker, because he misunderstands what the customer is requesting.

 A script for the sketch in Ronnie Barker's handwriting was discovered on Antiques Roadshow in 2006 and subsequently authenticated by Ronnie Corbett, who noted that while it was unusual for Barker to write in red ink, it was undoubtedly his handwriting.
-Corbett surmised that the script may have originally been donated to a charity fund-raiser, as Barker, being uncomfortable with appearing in public, would often donate an item to charity events rather than appearing in person.
+Corbett surmised that the script might have originally been donated to a charity fundraiser, as Barker, being uncomfortable with appearing in public, would often donate an item to charity events rather than appearing in person.
+The title of the first draft was Annie Finkhouse.

 The sketch was inspired by a real incident in a hardware shop in Hayes, which was submitted by the owners as possible material.
 Further inspiration came from the range of goods stocked by Harrington's hardware store, located close to Ronnie Corbett's holiday home in Broadstairs, Kent.

 Plot

-The sketch opens with a throwaway joke as the hardware shopkeeper (Corbett) hands a lady a roll of toilet paper, saying "mind how you go".
-The lady exits and the shopkeeper is then approached by a customer (Barker), who is holding a shopping list.
+The sketch opens with a throwaway joke as the hardware shopkeeper (Corbett) hands a lady a roll of toilet paper, saying "mind how you go" (a reference to the BBC series Porridge written by Dick Clement and Ian La Frenais, and starring Barker).
+The lady exits and the shopkeeper is then approached by another customer (Barker), who is holding a shopping list.
 The customer then requests what sounds like "four candles".
 The shopkeeper then takes out four candles, but the customer merely repeats his request and the shopkeeper is confused.
-The customer rephrases his request to reveal he in fact wanted "fork 'andles - 'andles [handles] for forks" (garden forks).
+The customer rephrases his request to reveal he in fact wanted "fork 'andles - handles for forks" (as in garden forks).

-He then asks for plugs.
+He then asks for "plugs".
 To try to avoid a similar mistake the shopkeeper asks what kind and is told "a rubber one, bathroom".
-Believing that he is asking for rubber bath plugs the shopkeeper gets out a box of them and asks for the size.
+Believing that he is asking for rubber bath plugs the shopkeeper gets out a box of them and asks what size.
 The customer's answer is "thirteen amp" revealing he in fact wants an insulated electric plug.
 He next asks for saw tips.
 Confused, the shopkeeper asks if he wants an ointment for "sore tips".
 After a better explanation the shopkeeper explains they do not have any.